encisz/encisz/README.md

 - 👀 I’m interested in python, jtml, writing, and a lot of other things!
 - 🌱 I’m currently learning html & python
 - 💞️ I’m looking to collaborate on .. nothing rn
-- 📫 How to reach me fjsu on discord<3
+- 📫 How to reach me: fjsu on discord<3
 - 😄 Pronouns: any
 - ⚡ Fun fact: im fairly new lol